 Religious education is a statutory part of the curriculum for all pupils except for those withdrawn at the request of their parents.
 Religious Education is central to life at St. Mary's because we see that the Christian faith informs all aspects of our life together.
 We believe that RE should significantly contribute to a child's spiritual, moral, cultural and emotional development whilst acquiring knowledge and understanding of Christianity and the other principal religions represented around the world.
-These will be achieved by the study of implicit and explicit aspects of religions and beliefs, which are the basis of the two strands of the Bath and North East Somerset (BANES) Syllabus 'Awareness, Mystery and Value: AT1 Learning from religion and human experience - Implicit and AT2 Learning about religions - Explicit.
+We follow the Jigsaw RE programme and supplement this with additional materials from Understanding Christianity.